LiMuon: Light and Fast Muon Optimizer for Large Models: Numerical Experiments

+In this subsection, we evaluate our LiMuon optimizer against baseline methods on the Mamba-130M~\citep{gu2023mamba} model, a state space model (SSM) architecture with approximately 130 million parameters.
+Unlike Transformer-based models that rely on attention mechanisms with quadratic complexity, Mamba employs selective state spaces for linear-time sequence modeling, representing an emerging paradigm in efficient language modeling.
+We train the Mamba-130M model from scratch on the WikiText-103~\citep{merity2016pointer} dataset, which contains over 100 million tokens.

-In the experiment, training DistilGPT2 is conducted for 5000 iterations with a global batch size of 8 and sequence length of 512.
-The learning rate for all experiments is set to 0.001.
-In our LiMuon optimizer, we set $\beta_t = 0.05$, $\hat{r} = 10$, and $s=8$.
-All optimizers are individually tuned for relative optimal performance.
-For example, in the AdamW optimizer, we set $\lambda=0.01$, and set $\beta_1=0.9$, $\beta_2=0.99$ and $\lambda=0.01$ in the Lion optimizer.
-In the SUMO algorithm, we set rank is 8.
+In the experiment, training Mamba-130M is conducted for 5,000 iterations with a global batch size of 64 and a sequence length of 256.
+All algorithms are individually tuned for optimal performance on this architecture.
+The detailed hyper-parameters used in all algorithms are given in the following Appendix~\ref{sec:hypara}.
+We evaluate LiMuon under both full-rank and low-rank settings with $\hat{r} \in \{4, 8, 16\}$.
+For all Muon and its variants, we employ Newton-Schulz iteration with 10 steps, and use Nesterov momentum.
+In the experiments, we choose oversampling parameter $s=5$ or $s=10$, which is a standard recommendation in randomized SVD~\citep{halko2011finding}.

-As detailed in Figure~\ref{fig:1} and Table~\ref{tab:2}, our LiMuon optimizer demonstrates a clear advantage in the language modeling task.
-Our LiMuon(\#1) optimizer achieves a substantially lower perplexity score than all competing methods, and our LiMuon(\#2) optimizer also achieves a good performance and demonstrating higher memory efficiency.
-The simultaneous improvement in both performance and memory efficiency highlights the robustness and scalability of our LiMuon optimizer in training LLMs. \textbf{Note that} our optimizer and the other comparison methods only performed a relatively small number of iterations due to computational resource limitations.
-In fact, these algorithms also can obtain better results with more iterations, as Distill-GPT2 could reach 18.25 perplexity on Wiki-103 reported in \citep{alon2022neuro}.
+As shown in Figure~\ref{fig:mamba} and Table~\ref{tab:mamba}, our LiMuon optimizer demonstrates strong performance on this SSM-based architecture.
+Our full-rank LiMuon achieves the lowest perplexity (PPL), while providing more stable training dynamics.
+Notably, our low-rank LiMuon (rank=8) achieves competitive language modeling performance with substantially reduced memory footprint, making them particularly suitable for training larger SSM models under memory constraints.
+These results demonstrate that LiMuon generalizes effectively beyond Transformer architectures to emerging efficient sequence models.